Jerry Merrick

 Meanwhile, his song "Guess I'll Pack My Things" was recorded by Tom Ghent on his self-titled debut for Bill Cosby's Tetragrammaton Records.
 This led B.J.
 Thomas to include the song on his 1970 Scepter album, Raindrops Keep Fallin' on My Head.

-Jerry Jeff Walker later recorded Merrick's "The Stranger (He Was the Kind)" on his double album "A Man Must Carry On."
-Walker also included "Follow" on his Electra release, "Jerry Jeff."
+Jerry Jeff Walker later recorded Merrick's "The Stranger (He Was the Kind)" on his double album A Man Must Carry On.
+Walker also included "Follow" on his Electra release, Jerry Jeff.

-In 1999 Merrick located temporarily in Nashville, Tennessee.
-During this time he recorded "Suddenly I'll Know You," produced by Tom Ghent on his Sutherland Records label.
+In 1999, Merrick was located temporarily in Nashville, Tennessee.
+During this time he recorded Suddenly I'll Know You, produced by Tom Ghent on his Sutherland Records label.

 Jerry Merrick died on January 2, 2019, from thyroid cancer.